rei/rei-cedar-docs/docs/components/buttons/README.md

 - Progressing or regressing a user through a step in a flow
 - Submitting requested information
 - Confirming the completion of a flow or cancelling out of it
-- Use a Call to Action when navigating to another page on the site

 ## Don't Use When

-- Taking users to a different part within the same page.
+- Navigating to another page or a different portion of the same page.
 Instead, use [Links](../links/)

 ## The Basics